 - These posts make their way to the seekers of products through widespread sharing.
 Hence, they create brand awareness in the best possible way.

 - Viral posts not only get the job done but also entertain people on their way.

-In essence, viral marketing campaigns are able to spread rapidly due to their entertaining or informative content.
+In essence, viral marketing growth is basically the turbo boost these campaigns get when their content is just so darn entertaining or informative.
 One example of this is the marketing campaign for Popeyes' new chicken sandwich back in 2019.
 After posting a tweet on their Twitter account, the product quickly went viral and received responses from countless users as well as rival fast-food chains.
 As a result, the sandwich sold out within 2 weeks across the U.S.

 Characteristics of Viral Marketing Campaigns

 Before creating, let us first look into the characteristics of viral marketing campaigns.
 In most viral marketing campaigns, you may notice: